 Huntersville Family Law Attorney

 The last thing you need to worry about during a family law conflict is the stress that comes with trying to find good legal counsel.
 You deserve someone who will passionately defend your rights and those of your family, and I will do just that.
-At David Self Law, PLLC in Huntersville, I represent clients in North Carolina in a range of family law matters.
+At LKN Family Law in Huntersville, I represent clients in North Carolina in a range of family law matters.
 When you’re the parent of minor children and your marriage ends, custody and support need to be taken into consideration, and you need a skilled family law attorney who is experienced enough to handle every possible situation.
 I know that family matters and offer strong advocacy designed to help you and your loved ones move forward.

-To find out more about my firm and how I can help, call (980) 223-3340.
+To find out more about how our Huntersville family law attorney can help, call (980) 223-3340 or schedule a consultation.

 Support through the Most Complex Family Law Matters